Frequently Asked Questions

 No. We always provide clean barrier devices so that you do not have to make direct mouth contact with the manikin.

 HOW ARE THE MANIKINS AND OTHER EQUIPMENT CLEANED?

-We use the recommended hypochlorite (bleach) solution to keep all surfaces clean and safe from germs.
+We use specific recommended solutions, that are safe for manikin use, to keep all surfaces clean and safe from germs.

 I HAVE A COLD AND AM SNEEZING AND COUGHING BUT I REALLY NEED TO TAKE CPR FOR MY JOB.
 DO I HAVE TO CANCEL?

 Yes!
 When working on manikins, we typically work in close proximity of each other.
 It would be impossible to provide a safe environment if you have a contagious illness.
 It would not be fair to the instructors and other participants.

 WHAT IS THE DIFFERENCE BETWEEN HEARTSAVER CPR AED AND CPR (BASIC LIFE SUPPORT) FOR HEALTHCARE PROVIDERS?

 Heartsaver CPR AED is a basic certification course which includes CPR/AED (defibrillator) and choking emergencies for all age victims.
 No written exam is required.
 Simple barrier devices are used for giving breaths.
 Typical students of this class are parents, teachers, coaches, personal trainers, and child care providers.
 CPR for Healthcare Providers (sometimes referred to as BLS) includes the same skills (CPR/AED and choking emergencies for all age victims) but is a more advanced class.
 A written exam is required.
 More advanced barrier devices are used.
 The skills tend to be more involved with multiple steps.
 For example, a pulse check is required in this course, but not in the Heartsaver course.
 Typical students of this class are physicians, nurses, nursing students, EMTs, paramedics, and dental professionals.
 If you are still unsure of which class to take, please contact us.